Modern Slavery Act Statement

 Assessing Risk

-The Group therefore believes as a result of these clearly established procedures, methods of oversight and the controls being applied throughout its sourcing process the risk of modern slavery occurring in first tier suppliers is also mitigated.
-However, The Group recognises that there remains a risk of Modern Slavery taking place further down the supply chain beyond 2nd or 3rd tier where it does not currently have visibility, particularly in relation to high risk countries and industries.
+We believe that any risk of Modern Slavery taking place in our own business and our first tier suppliers is mitigated through our Modern Slavery strategy, policies and procedures.
+However, we recognise that there remains a risk of Modern Slavery taking place further down the supply chain where we do not currently have visibility, particularly in relation to high risk countries and industries.

 Mitigating Risk – EGL Group Modern Slavery Strategy